 - A balance due on a related account (such as a different tax year)

 Will calling the IRS give me additional information or speed my refund?

-No, calling the IRS won’t do anything to speed your refund.
-You don’t need to call us unless we ask you to.
+Unfortunately, calling the IRS can’t speed your refund.
+You don’t need to call us unless we ask you to do so.
 If we need more information to process your refund, we’ll contact you by mail.
-Our telephone assistors won’t be able to provide any additional information.
+Our telephone assistors cannot provide any additional information.

 Can I direct part of my refund into my tax professional’s checking or savings account to pay my tax preparation fee?

 No. You can direct your refund to any of your checking or savings accounts.
-You can’t direct your refund to someone else’s account (except for your spouse’s account when you have a joint refund).
+You can’t direct your refund to someone else’s account (except for your spouse’s account, if you have a joint refund).

 Tips for next year

 If you request a direct deposit refund, ensure the account you specify is in your name (or your spouse’s if you have a joint refund).

 - Publication 1, Your Rights as a Taxpayer (PDF)